 The problem, simply, is that this is a false assumption, and, therefore, the argument is invalid.
 Scaffolding does not require homuncular versions of what is being scaffolded.
 One example that demonstrates this is the embryonic development of pecking in chicks, studied by Kuo (1967).
-As the check heart begins beating inside the egg, it presses the developing head against the shell, which forces the head to bob in a roughly "pecking" kind of motion.
-When Kuo interrupted this relation between heart beat and the head bobbing against the egg shell, those chicks were never able to peck, not to remove themselves from the shell nor to peck and eat.
+As the chick heart begins beating inside the egg, it presses the developing head against the shell, which forces the head to bob in a roughly "pecking" kind of motion.
+When Kuo interrupted this relation between heart beat and the head bobbing against the egg shell, those chicks were never able to peck, were not able to remove themselves from the shell and could not peck and eat.
 It is clear that the head bobbing induced by the heart beat scaffolds the development of the ability to peck.
-Yet there is no homuncular pecking knowledge in the genome.
+Yet, there is no homuncular pecking knowledge in the genome.
 Instead, there is a developmental emergence out of multiple developmental constraints.
-Evolution creates and exploits such constraints, rather than wasting resources creating and maintaining through evolution single dedicated homuncular supports. ,
+Evolution creates and exploits such constraints rather than wasting resources creating and maintaining through evolution single dedicated homuncular supports.^{12,13}